 Emerald ash bore is an insect that has the capability to severely harm the majority of ash trees here in Fort Collins.
-Urban tree canopy in this area is comprised of approximately 1/3 Ash trees.
-This insect is highly aggressive, and will kill any tree that is four inches in diameter and larger.
+The urban tree canopy in this area is comprised of approximately 1/3 of Ash trees.
+This insect is highly aggressive and will kill any tree that is four inches in diameter and larger.

 Ash trees can be distinguished by their distinct diamond bark pattern.
-Here in Fort Collins, we have two varieties of Ash tree, the Green Ash, which displays bright yellow leaves in the fall, and the White Ash, also known as the Autumn Purple Ash, which displays vibrant purple leaves in fall.
-Otherwise, the leaves of these trees are a rather plain, normal looking leaf, which grows from big, woolly buds in the spring.
+Here in Fort Collins, we have two varieties of Ash trees, the Green Ash, which displays bright yellow leaves in the fall, and the White Ash, also known as the Autumn Purple Ash, which displays vibrant purple leaves in fall.
+Otherwise, the leaves of these trees are a rather plain, normal-looking leaf, which grows from big, woolly buds in the spring.